 Once a Key Adult (DSL) and their deputy/ies (DDSLs) have attended either an Operation Encompass briefing or completed the online Operation Encompass Key Adult training they will cascade the principles of Operation Encompass to all other school staff and Governors.
 All school's staff and Governors can undertake the online training.

-Our DSL undertook training on - PENDING
+Our DSL undertook training on XXXXX (date including year)

-Our DDSLs undertook training on - PENDING
+Our DDSLs undertook training on XXXXX (date including year)

-Our Safeguarding Governor undertook training on - PENDING
+Our Safeguarding Governor undertook training on XXXX (date including year)